-After the downgrade, the consensus from Talos Energy's six analysts is for revenues of US$728m in 2020, which would reflect a substantial 20% decline in sales compared to the last year of performance.
-Statutory earnings per share are anticipated to plummet 72% to US$1.67 in the same period.
-Previously, the analysts had been modelling revenues of US$839m and earnings per share (EPS) of US$1.68 in 2020.
-So there's been a clear change in analyst sentiment in the recent update, with the analysts making a substantial drop in revenues and reconfirming their earnings per share estimates.
+Following the latest downgrade, the five analysts covering Centerra Gold provided consensus estimates of US$1.1b revenue in 2021, which would reflect a painful 43% decline on its sales over the past 12 months.
+Statutory earnings per share are anticipated to dive 49% to US$1.14 in the same period.
+Before this latest update, the analysts had been forecasting revenues of US$1.2b and earnings per share (EPS) of US$1.52 in 2021.
+It looks like analyst sentiment has declined substantially, with a substantial drop in revenue estimates and a pretty serious decline to earnings per share numbers as well.

-These estimates are interesting, but it can be useful to paint some more broad strokes when seeing how forecasts compare, both to the Talos Energy's past performance and to peers in the same industry.
-One more thing stood out to us about these estimates, and it's the idea that Talos Energy'sdecline is expected to accelerate, with revenues forecast to fall 20% next year, topping off a historical decline of 0.5% a year over the past year.
-By contrast, our data suggests that other companies (with analyst coverage) in a similar industry are forecast to see their revenue grow 8.6% per year.
-So while a broad number of companies are forecast to grow, unfortunately Talos Energy is expected to see its sales affected worse than other companies in the industry.
+These estimates are interesting, but it can be useful to paint some more broad strokes when seeing how forecasts compare, both to the Centerra Gold's past performance and to peers in the same industry.
+These estimates imply that sales are expected to slow, with a forecast annualised revenue decline of 68% by the end of 2021.
+This indicates a significant reduction from annual growth of 15% over the last five years.
+By contrast, our data suggests that other companies (with analyst coverage) in the same industry are forecast to see their revenue grow 3.6% annually for the foreseeable future.
+So although its revenues are forecast to shrink, this cloud does not come with a silver lining - Centerra Gold is expected to lag the wider industry.

 The Bottom Line

-The most obvious conclusion from this consensus update is that there's been no major change in the business' prospects in recent times, with analysts holding earnings per share steady, in line with previous estimates.
-Regrettably, they also downgraded their revenue estimates, and the latest forecasts imply the business will grow sales slower than the wider market.
-The consensus price target fell measurably, with analysts seemingly not reassured by recent business developments, leading to a lower estimate of Talos Energy's future valuation.
+The biggest issue in the new estimates is that analysts have reduced their earnings per share estimates, suggesting business headwinds lay ahead for Centerra Gold.
+Unfortunately analysts also downgraded their revenue estimates, and industry data suggests that Centerra Gold's revenues are expected to grow slower than the wider market.
 Often, one downgrade can set off a daisy-chain of cuts, especially if an industry is in decline.
-So we wouldn't be surprised if the market became a lot more cautious on Talos Energy after today.
+So we wouldn't be surprised if the market became a lot more cautious on Centerra Gold after today.